 Public Health Nurse I

-Pre-Employment Drug Screening: Potential new hires into this classification are required to successfully pass a pre-employment drug screen as a condition of employment.
-Final appointment cannot be made unless the eligible has passed the drug screen.
-The County pays for the initial drug screen
+Potential new hires into this classification are required to successfully pass a pre-employment drug screen and background as a condition of employment.
+Final appointment cannot be made unless the eligible has passed all pre-employment processes.
+The County pays for the initial drug screen.

 License: Possession of a valid license to practice as a Registered Nurse in the State of